 Owned By: Town of Hanover

-55 acres of Hanover Conservation land, comprised of the Morrill Allen Phillips Sanctuary and the Merry Conservation parcel.
-Features 1.6 miles of intersecting, well-marked forest paths plus the occasional boardwalk and footbridge.
-A pleasant walk in the woods!
+The Morrill Allen Phillips Sanctuary, the Merry Conservation parcel, and the Firehouse Loop trail extend across 55 acres of Hanover Conservation land.
+The properties feature 1.6 miles of intersecting, well-marked forest paths plus the occasional boardwalk and footbridge.
+Stop here for a pleasant walk in the woods!

 Features